 Combining multiple components in a single scoring function presents a typical multiparameter optimization problem.
 By increasing the number of components, the probability of discovering solutions that achieve maximum score can drop significantly as the different components are likely to pull the MPO score in different directions.
 Another key aspect is the cumulative uncertainty resulting from the use of multiple predictive models at a time.
 Even if nearly perfect models are used, combining them will result in geometric amplification of the uncertainty in the outcome of a weighted product formulation.
-While such an effect would be milder in the weighted sum scenario, the exploration of the chemical space by using multiple predictive models could still be likened to navigating at sea with a slightly broken compass.
+While such an effect would be milder in the weighted sum scenario, the exploration of the chemical space by using multiple predictive models compass.